hashicorp/terraform-provider-aws/website/docs/d/regions.html.markdown

 layout: "aws"
 page_title: "AWS: aws_regions"
 description: |-
-    Provides list of all enabled AWS regions
+    Provides information about AWS Regions.
 ---

 # Data Source: aws_regions

-`aws_regions` provides list of all enabled AWS regions.

-The data source provides list of AWS regions available.
-Can be used to filter regions i.e. by Opt-In status or list only regions enabled for current account.
-To get details like endpoint and description of each region the data source can be combined with `aws_region`.
+Provides information about AWS Regions.
+Can be used to filter regions i.e. by Opt-In status or only regions enabled for current account.
+To get details like endpoint and description of each region the data source can be combined with the [`aws_region` data source](/docs/providers/aws/d/region.html).

 ## Example Usage

-The following example shows how the resource might be used to obtain the list of the AWS regions configured on the provider.

-To list regions enabled for the user:
+Enabled AWS Regions:

 ```hcl
 data "aws_regions" "current" {}